NeilJustice/FileRevisor/README.md

 ![FileRevisor Code Structure As It Appears In Visual Studio Code On Linux](Screenshots/Linux/VisualStudioCode.png)

-### FileRevisor Code Structure As It Appears In Visual Studio 2019 On Windows
+### FileRevisor code structure as it appears in Visual Studio 2019 on Windows

 Shown in this screenshot is function `DeleteDirectorySubProgram::Run` with the key if-statement highlighted for determining whether to delete a given directory's subdirectories in parallel or sequentially:

 ![FileRevisor Code Structure As It Appears In Visual Studio 2019 On Windows](Screenshots/Windows/VisualStudio.png)

-### Linux Jenkins Jobs Which Build, Cppcheck, clang-tidy, AddressSanitize, UndefinedBehaviorSanitize, and ThreadSanitize FileRevisor's C++ Code and Mypy-Flake8-Pylint-SonarQube FileRevisor's CI/CD Python Code
+### Linux Jenkins jobs which build, Cppcheck, clang-tidy, AddressSanitize, UndefinedBehaviorSanitize, and ThreadSanitize FileRevisor's C++ code and Mypy-Flake8-Pylint-SonarQube scan FileRevisor's CI/CD Python code

 A Jenkins Blue Ocean build pipeline builds the following FileRevisor Jenkins jobs on Fedora 33 with Clang 11.0.0 and GCC 10.2.1:

 ![Linux FileRevisor Jenkins Jobs](Screenshots/Linux/LinuxJenkinsJobs.png)

-### Windows Jenkins Jobs Which Build And Cppcheck FileRevisor's C++ Code and Mypy-Flake8-Pylint-SonarQube FileRevisor's CI/CD Python Code
+### Windows Jenkins jobs which build and Cppcheck FileRevisor's C++ code and Mypy-Flake8-Pylint-SonarQube scan FileRevisor's CI/CD Python code

 A Jenkins Blue Ocean build pipeline builds the following FileRevisor Jenkins jobs on Windows 10 with Visual Studio 2019:

 ![Windows Jenkins Jobs](Screenshots/Windows/WindowsJenkinsJobs.png)

-## How To Build Binary filerevisor On Linux With Clang
+## How to build binary filerevisor on Linux with Clang

 ```bash
 git clone https://github.com/NeilJustice/FileRevisor